 "There's science fiction, but there's not really science fact-ion happening," at least not until this show, says Sharon Hall, MTM's vice president of syndication.
 The film crews have access to the launch pads, launch control center, rocketassembly building and other areas at Kennedy normally offlimits to outsiders.
 (Hall and the producers met with NASA chief Daniel Goldin last year.)
 Meticulously designed mockups, on a set outside the space center, are used for the interior shuttle shots.
-Plots often are based on actual events, like the 1992 rescue of a stranded satellite by three spacewalking astronauts. virtue of his blue jumpsuit.
-"I've The series even includes responsibility and stress, it's no footage of actual shuttle flights and cameo appearances by Guidi and other launch honchos.
+Plots often are based on actual events, like the 1992 rescue of a stranded satellite by three spacewalking astronauts. footage of actual shuttle flights and cameo appearances by Guidi and other launch honchos.
 Still, there's more fiction than fact-ion in "The Cape."
-"We're not the Discovery Channel making documentaries," Hall explains.
+"We're not the Discovery documentaries," Hall explains.
 "This is a piece of entertainment."
 In the show, shuttle astronauts live and work in Cape Canaveral.
 In real life, they train in Houston, home to the Johnson Space Center.
 "We loved the title," Hall says. "'The Houston'?
 'The Johnson?
 'The Texas'?
 We were looking for an environment that was rich with romance and nostalgia."
 Also untrue to life, Bernsen's character, director of astronaut training Bull Eckert, calls all the shots.
 In the premiere episode that aired earlier this month, Bull organized an emergency shuttle mission to retrieve a Russian spy satellite with a nuclear core about to plunge to Earth.
-Why, he even gave orders as he suited up for launch and later chose between the safety of his entire crew and a spacewalker on the loose. wonder his wife leaves him.
+Why, he even gave orders as he suited up for launch and later chose between the safety of his entire crew and a spacewalker Whew.
+With all that wonder his wife leaves him.